 Reception children are provided with a Writing Journal.
-The books are not intended for 'formal' use.
-Instead their purpose is to record and showcase key milestones achieved in the specific areas of the Early Years curriculum.
+Their purpose is to record and showcase key milestones achieved in the specific areas of the Early Years curriculum.
 Phonics and Busy Books are also used to record learning.

 Environment

 A stimulating learning environment, which offers high quality continuous provision is key to supporting children's learning and development.
 Three types of provision are in place in the EYFS setting at Hardwick: